Empower Your Practice

 Taxes and finances.
 Each partner must register for self-assessment and pay income tax and national insurance on their share of the partnership's profits.

 Cons.
-You can’t make decisions on your own, and there has to be agreement with your partners.
+You cannot make decisions on your own, and there has to be agreement with your partners.
 This obviously requires really good communication skills and trust.
-For prevention of such arguments, you should have a good lawyer-drawn partnership agreement specifying everyone’s roles, responsibilities and how profits are distributed.
+For prevention of such arguments, you should have a good lawyer-drawn partnership agreement specifying everyone's roles, responsibilities and how profits are distributed.

 #3.
 Limited Company